mazinhoweb/php-essential-how/README.md

 ##### Inside The MySQL Container
-docker exec -it apache-php-app bash
+docker exec -it apache-php84-app bash